31st December 2018

 There are many stories and anecdotes I could share, many tales, many moments of hilarity, but those will be told in years to come.
 And, some are barely repeatable!

-One thing for sure is that the adaptive surfing community have something really special, a group of people who have a comradeship like I’ve never witnessed.
-A deep rooted desire to compete to the best of their ability and a fierce competitive fire burning inside them.
+One thing for sure is that the adaptive surfing community has something really special, a group of people who have a comradeship like I’ve never witnessed elsewhere.
+There's a deep-rooted desire to compete to the best of their ability and a fierce competitive fire burning inside them.

 As ever it was a privilege to be a part of the team and to be a part of this story which is unfolding before us.
 Adaptive surfing is growing fast and growing strong.

-As Superman once said: “A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles".
+As Superman actor Christopher Reeve once said: “A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles".

 Some might see a man with one leg, a woman with almost no sight, a man paralysed in a wheelchair, a woman in a wheelchair and a woman with cerebral palsy, heart problems and autism.
 I never saw those people.
 I only saw surfing legends.